-Meanwhile lets just say that we are proud Erin Thomassen contributed a whooping 3 entries.
+But we are proud to say that Erin Thomassen contributed 3 entries already.

 In 2012, the MBTA introduced the mTicket app that allows users to purchase train tickets through their mobile devices and display their ticket on their screen as conductors make their rounds.
 Pioneer recognized the app in its 2014 Better Government Awards for “putting to good use technological infrastructure that is already in place” to save “both the individual riders and the Commonwealth money.”
 The next step for the MBTA may be converting to purely electronic ticketing.
 Does this mean that conductors could be rendered obsolete?
 If the MBTA wanted to downsize on conductors, it could follow the honor-code system tested in California, or it could try something new: requiring riders to purchase a mobile ticket or Charlie Card.
 Charlie Cards and mobile tickets […]